erwanmq/Sudoku-Solver/README.md

 # Sudoku Solver
 ## What is the project?
 The Sudoku Solver is a c++ program that allows the user to enter a sudoku image and the program gives in output the solution.
-The program use OpenCV for the image processing and Tesseract for numbers recognition.
+The program uses OpenCV for the image processing and Tesseract for numbers recognition.

 ### Input: